 Ailing telecom equipment maker Nortel Networks Corp

-Nortel, North America's biggest maker of telephone equipment, said it lost $2.14 billion, or $4.28 a share, in the three months ended Dec 31.
-That was worse than the loss of $844 million, or $1.70 a share, in the same period a year earlier.
+Nortel, North America's biggest maker of telephone equipment, said it lost $2.14 billion, or $4.28 a share, in the three months ended December 31.
+In the same period a year earlier it lost $844 million, or $1.70 a share.

-Analysts expected the company to turn in fourth-quarter revenue of $2.74 billion, according to Reuters Estimates.
+Analysts expected the company to post revenue of $2.74 billion, according to Reuters Estimates.

 Nortel said its results included a $1.24 billion goodwill writedown, as well as a writedown of $951 million to reduce its deferred tax asset.